When is the Best Time for the Annapurna Base Camp Trek?

 When is the best season to do the Annapurna Base Camp trek?

-The ideal times to do the Annapurna Base Camp trek are the spring (March to May) and autumn (October to November).
-These periods offer good weather and clear views without heavy rain or snow.
+• The ideal times to do the Annapurna Base Camp trek are the spring (March to May) and autumn (October to November).
+These periods offer good weather and clear views, free of heavy rain or snow.

 What is the ideal time for clear views on the Annapurna Base Camp trek?